-If you are fairly confident you have built up deep empathy with your visitors through your blog postings, maybe you can include donation buttons to your blogsite.
-After all, your readers stay with you because they trust you to provide valuable information to them free.
+If you are fairly confident you have built up deep empathy with your visitors through your blog postings, maybe you can include donation buttons on your blog.
+After all, your readers stay with you because they trust you to provide valuable information to them for free.

 Popular payment processors offer ready-made donation buttons (that are customizable) that you can easily insert into your blog’s HTML editor or main widget screen.

 Of many payment processors, the 2 most famous one include:

 As you can see, building a blog is very easy, but making money with your blog is not that easy.
 It takes a lot of hard work and patient to make it.

 Normally, for the first year or so, you are looking at continuous posting and establishing yourself as a serious blogger.
 Once you have got some audience and traffic, that’s when you will start making money from your free blog.
 Of course, at that point, you may want to move to a paid blogging solution – getting your own domain name and a hosting account – but that’s a whole another topic.

 For now, I hope this short guide will help you set up your first blog for free, and hopefully earn your first few dollars as a blogger.